 Our Partnership Team conducted a research project with the aim to improve access to, and quality of mental health services for people with intellectual disability.
 Using a linked NSW Ministry of Health and Ageing, Disability & Home Care dataset, we integrated the data from our Partners to develop a comprehensive profile of mental ill health and service use in people with intellectual disability.
-Interrogation of these data identified the linkages and gaps between service sectors (mental health, disability, justice and education) and the benefit of cross-sector work including the impact of various initiatives in NSW in the area of ID and co-occurring mental ill health.
+Interrogation of these data identified the linkages and gaps between service sectors (mental health, disability, justice and education) and the benefit of cross-sector work including the impact of various initiatives in NSW in the area of intellectual disability and co-occurring mental ill health.
 We complemented our data driven approach with comprehensive analysis of policy relevant to intellectual disability mental health, to address key gaps in policy and policy development in this area.
 In addition, qualitative research with focus groups identified ways to improve the recognition of mental disorders among clinical, disability and education service staff.
 We worked with people with intellectual disability to identify and deliver means of improving access to mental health services and supports for people with intellectual disability.
 The findings developed an evidence base to guide the development of clinical services and policy for people with intellectual disability to meet their fundamental right to quality mental health support.

-Australians with an ID represent a significant minority group who have very poor mental health status compared to the general population, and who experience exceedingly poor access to mental health services and supports.
+Australians with an intellectual disability represent a significant minority group who have very poor mental health status compared to the general population, and who experience exceedingly poor access to mental health services and supports.
 The failure of current systems and services to address the specific mental health needs of people with intellectual disability is apparent to governments, policy makers, clinicians, researchers and consumers and their support persons, and has provided a unifying platform for this Partnerships Project.
 The current situation is at odds with Australia’s obligations under the United Nations Convention of the Rights of Persons with a Disability (CRPD, ratified by Australia in 2008).